thephez/dash-docs/readme/Core Reference/P2P Network/Control Messages.md

 Dash Core does not require a `filterclear` message before a replacement filter is loaded with `filterload`.
 It also doesn't require a `filterload` message before a `filterclear` message.

 There is no payload in a `filterclear` message.
-See the [message header section][section message header] for an example of a message without a payload.
+See the [message header section](core-ref-p2p-network-message-headers) for an example of a message without a payload.

 # FilterLoad